After a long day at work, a long day of traveling or even a long day of nothing at all, there’s no better feeling than relaxing into a hot bath.

 With a budget in mind, LUSH needed a solution that would allow them to consistently deliver large amounts of impactful content while continuously captivating their community.
 And, Lushies aren’t just typical customers; they’re loyal brand advocates who connect with the brand not only because of the focus on community engagement and advocacy, but because of LUSH’s commitment to ethical campaigns and promoting change for the betterment of the planet.

-LUSH knew they could count on this engaged community for content that’s authentic and influences.
+LUSH knew they could count on this engaged community for authentic, influential content.
 “User-generated content is a great way for us to produce larger quantities of content that performs really highly and engages our community,” said Sabine Schwirtz, Community Manager at LUSH Cosmetics North America.
 “Our consumers are giving us exactly what they want to see.
 It’s important that we’re listening to those needs and providing what they want.”

 LUSH replaces traditional advertising spend with customer-created assets that perform